neophyte577/campaign-finance-analysis-house-2016/README.md

 - **analysis/**: Jupyter notebooks in which the processed data are presented, analyzed, and discussed
   - **primary-analysis-larger-dataset/**: Main project notebook analyzing full processed dataset, excluding vote count and vote share
-  - **supplementary-analysis-smaller-dataset/**: Secondary notebook analyzing more limited dataset including only those candidates for whom complete general election data were available
+  - **supplementary-analysis-smaller-dataset/**: Contains a secondary notebook analyzing more limited dataset including only those candidates for whom complete general election data were available
 - **data/**:
   - **raw/**: FEC campaign finance and electoral data obtained from https://www.fec.gov/data/browse-data/?tab=bulk-data
   - **processed/**: Cleaned and transformed data ready for synthesis